 We recognize that our employees are at the core of our success and have well-developed programs promoting career development and supporting continuing education, including through tuition subsidies.
 First Capital encourages employee engagement and innovation through a value awards program, among other initiatives and also encourages employees to become unitholders through a unit purchase plan.
 First Capital is committed to the highest ethical standards, upholding a strict Anti-Corruption Compliance Policy and Code of Conduct and Ethics.
-As an entity with a social conscience, we are also committed to giving back by encouraging our employees to volunteer in the communities in which we operate, through participation in charitable initiatives that support vulnerable parts of the population, and to promote environmental improvements that help neighbourhoods thrive.
+As an entity with a social conscience, we are committed to giving back to communities in which we operate by participating in charitable initiatives that support vulnerable parts of the population through our newly launched FCR Thriving Neighbourhoods Foundation and by promoting environmental improvements that help neighbourhoods thrive.